cybele-project/model/README.md

 The design and implementation of the model is based on: i) the first version of the model described at D3.1, ii) the updated user stories and demonstrators’ requirements (functional and non-functional) documented in deliverable D1.2 and D1.3, iii) the new objectives of the model i.e. add cardinalities at the model, propose a set of code lists to be used with the model, define aspects related to the governance of the model and define an application profile of the model and iv) feedback received by the project’s demonstrators.
 The user stories and the requirements are further analysed and specialized for the needs of this deliverable.
 Additionally, the design of the CYBELE Common Semantic Model re-uses existing models and vocabularies such as DCAT, StatDCAT, GeoDATC, INSPIRE, SSN ontology, QB vocabulary and PROV-O. An application profile of the model is also defined to cover the needs of the agriculture and livestock farming domains.

+### Files
+- 'cybele-semantic-model.ttl' is the CYBELE semantic model code
+- 'CYBELE-dims_measures_PA_PLF.ttl' is a set of common dimensions/measures used for the data alignment
+- 'images/model_v3.jpg' is the latest diagram showing the main classes and properties of the CYBELE semantic model

 ### Model description

 The main classes of the model are: